The HARP: Understanding the Links Between Marriage and Health

-The Massachusetts Health and Relationships Project is a sociological study of marriage and health.
-We want to hear the stories of married couples, related to health habits, health care, and the management of everyday, chronic, and emergency health issues.
-We want to talk to straight and same-sex couples, black, white, Hispanic, Asian-American, and mixed-race couples, those with college degrees and those without, couples with children at home, couples whose children are grown, and couples who don’t have children at all.
-If you’re between 40 and 60 years old and married, we want to hear from you!
+The Health and Relationships Project (HARP) is a sociological study of marriage and health.
+We want to hear about the experiences of married couples, especially those experiences related to stress and health, health care, and how partners take care of each other during periods of illness or injury.
+We want to talk to heterosexual and same-sex couples, black, white, Hispanic, Asian-American, and mixed-race couples, those with college degrees and those without, couples with children at home, couples whose children are grown, and couples who don’t have children at all.
+If you’re between 35 and 65 years old, married, and living together for at least 3 years, we want to hear from you!

 Want to learn more?
 Keep reading!